-- The administrator/designee, crisis team member, or designated STPL(s) should gather essential background information that will help with assessing the student's risk for suicide (e.g., what the student said or did, information that prompted concern or suspicion, copies of any concerning writings, drawings, text messages, social media, or previous iSTAR history). - 2.
-The trained administrator/designee, crisis team member, or designated STPL should meet with the student to complete a risk assessment.
-Based on the information gathered and assessment of the student, the assessing party should collaborate with at least one other designated school site crisis team member to determine the level of risk.
-See Attachment B Suicide Risk Assessment of BUL-2637 Suicide Prevention, Intervention and Postvention (Students). - Any consultations made by the assessing party should be in a confidential setting and not in the presence of the student of concern.
+The administrator/designee, crisis team member, or designated STPL should gather essential background information that will help assess the student's risk for suicide (e.g., what the student said or did, information that prompted concern or suspicion, copies of any concerning writings, drawings, text messages, social media, or previous iSTAR history).

+- The trained administrator/designee, crisis team member, or designated STPL should meet with the student to complete a risk assessment.
+Based on the information gathered and assessment of the student, the assessing party should collaborate with at least one other designated School Site Crisis Team member to determine the level of risk.
+See BUL-2637 Attachment B-Suicide Risk Assessment. - 3.
+Any consultations made by the assessing party should be in a confidential setting and not in the presence of the student of concern.
 Another designated staff member should supervise the student at all times. - 4.
 If the level of risk is determined to be moderate, if safe to do so, communicate with parent/guardian and gather additional information relevant to the risk factors.

 Note: The initial level of risk may change as a result of the information gathered.
-If needed, consult with Local District Mental Health Team or SMH CCIS at (213) 241-3840 to determine next steps. - 5.
+If needed, consult with Region School Mental Health Team or the Student and Family Wellness Hotline at (213) 241-3840 to determine next steps. - 5.
 If the level of risk is determined to be high, contact LASPD (213) 625-6631 or PMRT (800) 854-7771 for an assessment and possible transport to a hospital for a mental health evaluation.
 Only one agency should be contacted for a response.
-Either agency is authorized to assess, determine if the current circumstances meet criteria for a hold, and transport an individual for a psychiatric evaluation (5150/5585), if needed.
+Either agency is authorized to assess, determine if the current circumstances meet criteria for a hold, and transport an individual for a psychiatric evaluation (CA WIC 5150/5585), if needed.